New England Getaways

 One of Boston’s gifts is its proximity to great natural beauty.
-Right in the city is the famous ring of connected parks called the Emerald Necklace, which includes the Arnold Arboretum.
-A short drive will get you a relaxing weekend in the Berkshire Mountains of Western Massachusetts, or to hiking and biking in the White Mountains of New Hampshire.
+A short drive will get you a relaxing weekend listening to the Boston Symphony play at Tanglewood in the Berkshire Mountains of Western Massachusetts, or hiking Mount Monadnock or to hiking and biking in the White Mountains of New Hampshire.
 A free day from the hospital could mean escaping to scenic Vermont, or to miles of rugged coastline in Maine or to the beaches of Cape Cod.
+Or exploring the nation’s maritime history in Mystic, CT.
 Take a ferry ride to the islands of Martha’s Vineyard or Nantucket.
 And, New York City is only four-hour drive from Boston.
-The Go New England website is a good place to start looking.

 Newport is both a historic town with more 17th and 18th century homes than any other place in the country, and the fabled summering place of the fabulously wealthy during the Gilded Age at the end of the 19th century.
 The mansions, like the Vanderbilt’s opulent ‘The Breakers’ or ‘Rosecliff’, of Great Gatsby fame, are worth the trip, as is the Ocean Drive along Newport’s spectacular rocky shore.